CAS Assist Program

 Students who would like to be considered for the Triage Program are responsible for submitting the Triage Assistance Request form (located below).
-Once the request has been received, Ms. Alecia Duncan-Thomas, the Triage Coordinator, will contact the student to schedule an appointment to discuss the matter.
+Once the request has been received, Ms. Marla Cunningham, the Triage Coordinator, will contact the student to schedule an appointment to discuss the matter.

 - Students must provide documentation to confirm the reason for their time away from classes

 - Students must keep in contact with their professors to receive assignments

 - Students must keep abreast of their assignments and turn them in as agreed upon with their professors